Random Quote Board

 Relative amplitude = 20*log10(sin(Δratio*π))

 I consider the mirror image to be interference.
 We can use this to determine the maximum bandwidth given the maximum amount of interference we want to deal with.
-For example, if the maximum interference level is -30 dB comapred to the desired frequency, then working backwards, this equates to a delta ratio of 0.01.
+For example, if the maximum interference level is -30 dB compared to the desired frequency, then working backwards, this equates to a delta ratio of 0.01.
 Thus, for a sample rate of 1 MHz, the maximum delta is 0.01 or 10 kHz.
 The bandwidth will be twice this (+/- this frequency), the maximum bandwidth will be 20 kHz.
 For a maximum interference level of -20 dB, the delta ratio works out to be approximately 0.032.
 Maximum bandwidth for a 1 MHz sample rate would be 64 kHz.

 This leaves me with a few points.
 First, a Tayloe detector is a simple circuit.
 It's much easier to implement than a quadrature demodulator.
 Second, this simplicity comes with a cost, namely bandwidth.
 In order to achieve a high bandwidth, it's necessary to either put up with a fair amount of interference or its necessary to use a high clock rate in the Tayloe detector itself.
 Third, implementing the Tayloe detector without spectral inversion means that the imaginary segment needs to be conjugated.
 Otherwise, the spectrum will be inverted.
 Finally, it's possible to select a bandwidth at the output of the Tayloe detector that is either 1/2 or 1/4 of the Tayloe clock rate.